Policy of Thoughts: Scaling Test-Time Training for LLM Reasoning via Online Policy Evolution: Conclusion

 \section{Conclusion}

-We present Policy of Thoughts (PoT), a test-time reasoning framework that transcends the frozen-policy assumption by treating each problem instance as an opportunity for online policy evolution.
-Inspired by Popperian epistemology, PoT closes the loop between structured exploration—via efficient Monte Carlo Tree Search—and internalization of execution feedback through Group Relative Policy Optimization (GRPO) on transient LoRA adapters.
-This enables the model to dynamically refine its reasoning priors in response to refutation signals from failed conjectures, rather than merely discarding them.
-Empirical results across five challenging code reasoning benchmarks demonstrate that PoT dramatically enhances performance: a compact 4B-parameter model achieves 58.98\% average accuracy, significantly outperforming not only strong self-refinement and advanced search-based baselines but also commercial giants like GPT-4o and Claude-Opus-4 despite being over 50× smaller in scale.
-Ablation studies further confirm that the core gain stems from the tight integration of adaptation into the search process itself—pure exploration without policy updates yields only marginal improvements.
-Together, these findings establish test-time policy evolution as a powerful, scalable, and architecture-agnostic paradigm.
+We present Policy of Thoughts (PoT), a test-time reasoning framework that moves beyond the frozen-policy assumption by enabling per-instance online policy evolution.
+PoT integrates structured exploration (MCTS) with gradient-based internalization (GRPO + transient LoRA), allowing the model to dynamically refine its reasoning strategy by learning from failed attempts rather than discarding them.
+Across five code reasoning benchmarks, a PoT-enhanced 4B model achieves 64.02\% overall accuracy---surpassing 16 test-time scaling baselines including recent TTT methods (TTT-Discover, TTRL), as well as commercial models such as GPT-4o (49.35\%), Claude-Opus-4 (55.22\%), and Gemini-2.5-Flash (60.91\%), despite being over 50$\times$ smaller.
+PoT is also complementary to thinking models, further boosting Qwen3-4B-Thinking from 55.20\% to 63.70\% on LiveCodeBench V6.
+Ablations confirm that the core gain stems from coupling adaptation with search: pure exploration yields only marginal improvement, while the per-instance transient adapter design outperforms persistent cross-instance adaptation by 5.41 points.